Catalog • 2012-2013

 For information, contact Dr. Brian S. Misanko.

 Nuclear medicine is the scientific and clinical discipline concerned with diagnostic, therapeutic and investigative use of radionuclides.
 The program leading to the BS degree in nuclear medicine spans four years, the first three of which are spent on campus.
 The fourth year consists of clinical training at our approved affiliated hospitals: Lehigh Valley Hospital in Allentown, and St. Luke’s Hospital in Bethlehem.
+However, after 2013, additional hospitals may be added to this list and additional courses may be taken off-campus in the fourth year of the program.
+Please consult with the Program Director (above) to discuss these potential changes.
 The program at Cedar Crest College is approved by the Joint Review Committee on Educational Programs in Nuclear Medicine Technology.

 Program Mission Statement